 Therefore, it’s imperative that you reach out to the developers of the plug-in directly and ask if their plug-in is WCAG 2.0 accessible.
 If they are unsure or unresponsive, use the criteria above to determine if you should continue using the plug-in.

-For more information on these specific modifications and making your website WCAG 2.1 compatible, be sure to check out the full set of guidelines on W3C’s website.
+For more information on these specific modifications and making your website WCAG 2.1 accessible, be sure to check out the full set of guidelines on W3C’s website.

-Need help making your website WCAG 2.1 compatible?
+Need help making your website WCAG 2.1 accessible?

 Our team of programmers is passionate about making your website accessible to all.